-In the case of nursing staff, assistive lifting equipment is supplied by management and MUST always be used according to the resident's Care Plan located in the resident's room.
+In the case of nursing staff, assistive lifting equipment is supplied by management and MUST always be used according to the resident's Care Directive located in the resident's room.
 Any staff member, who attempts to transfer a non-weight bearing resident, or manually lift a resident without the assistance of another staff member and a mechanical hoist, will be subject to disciplinary action which may result in dismissal.

-All liquid spillages on the floor must be wiped up immediately as they occur.

-- Any food spilt must be wiped up immediately - Notices must be displayed when cleaning is in progress - Any equipment malfunctions are to be reported to the registered nurse/enrolled nurse on duty immediately and a hazard form completed.
-The equipment is to be taken out of circulation and a warning notice attached stating the malfunction - Wheels are to be locked on beds, fall out chairs and mechanical lifting device.
+- All liquid spillages on the floor must be wiped up immediately as they occur. - Any food spilt must be wiped up immediately. - Notices must be displayed when cleaning is in progress. - Any equipment malfunctions is to be reported to the registered nurse/enrolled nurse on duty immediately and a hazard form completed.
+The equipment is to be taken out of circulation, a warning notice attached stating the malfunction and recorded on the maintenance register. - Wheels are to be locked on beds, fall out chairs and hoists

 Infection control principles apply at all times.
-Refer to procedure manual.
+Please refer to the "Prevention and Control of Infection in Residential and Community Aged Care".
 From time to time during the course of your employment in-services will be held on infection control and knowledge surveys conducted.

-23. FIRST AID
+23. First Aid

 You must report any injury to the Registered Nurse/Enrolled nurse on duty before attending to any problem.
-There is a First Aid Box in the nurses' station for minor problems.

-24. IMMUNISATION
+24. Immunisation